juliuszint/vis-satellite/README.md

 `Program.cs` contains only 2 important lines of code that create a instance of the `SatelliteUniverse` class and execute the `Run` method.

 `Wavefront.cs` has a single static class named `Wavefront` with only a single used public method `ObjectVertexData Load(string filename)`.
 It parses the specified wavefront file, Calculates the Tangents and Bitangents using the uv coordinates and also evaluates the absolute maximum value for all vertices.
 This is used for creating a bounding sphere for ray picking.

+`DataTypes.cs` defines all datatypes on which the main code operates on.